 If you don’t know about it or have some queries, read some frequently asked questions and their answers.
-If you still remain unsatisfied, comment your question below.
+If you still remain unsatisfied, comment your questions below.

 Q 1.
 What are the symptoms of Parkinson’s?